WREG uncovers more complaints against unlicensed contractor

 Because they were first time home buyers, the Gooches received funding for the renovations through the Neighborhood Assistance Corporation of America or NACA.

-It's a non-profit focusing on home-ownership.
+It's a non-profit focusing on home ownership.

-Gooch says they found a NACA referred contractor, Dardanius Coleman of D-L-C Construction and signed a deal for the work in February of 2017.
+Gooch says they found a NACA referred contractor, Dardanius Coleman of DLC Construction, and signed a deal for the work in February of 2017.

-For starters, he's add a room with a half bath.
+According to the contract, Coleman would add a room with a half bath.

-"He was going to put a patio outside as well as put a fence around our property," Gooch said.
+In addition, Gooch said, "He was going to put a patio outside as well as put a fence around our property."

 Except more than a year later, a job that was supposed to take one month is nowhere near finished.

 "His intention was not to get finished.
-His intention was to get as much money he could from us and just leave," despite getting paid, Gooch said.
+His intention was to get as much money as he could from us and just leave," despite getting paid, Gooch said.

-Gooch reached out to WREG after seeing another story about customer complaints against Coleman.
+Gooch reached out to WREG after seeing that other story about customer complaints against Coleman.

-But after digging into Coleman's background, WREG learned, he doesn't even have the license required to have done the work on the Gooch home.
+However, after digging into Coleman's background, WREG learned, he doesn't even have the license required to have done the work on the Gooch home.

 While he does have a local license, Coleman does not have a home improvement license which is required in Shelby County for any job over three-thousand-dollars.

-Furthermore, the within the past year, the state has sent Coleman two warning letters for unlicesned work.
+Furthermore, within the past year, the state has sent Coleman two warning letters for unlicensed work.

 Gooch had no idea Coleman didn't have a license, but says they terminated their agreement last year after they discovered he wasn't taking out permits for the project.